Uniqueness and universality of the Brownian map: Convergence of rescaled planar maps

 Throughout this work, we will use the notation

 Detailed information about the distribution of $\Delta$ can be found in \cite{Delmas}.
 Here we will only use the simple fact that the topological support of the law of $\Delta$ is the whole of $\R_+$.
 This can be verified by elementary arguments.
-It is known (see \cite[Proposition 2.5]{LGW}) that there is an almost surely unique instant $s_*\in(0,1)$ such that $Z_{s_*}=-\Delta$.
+It is known (see~\cite{LGW}, Proposition 2.5) that there is an almost surely unique instant $s_*\in(0,1)$ such that $Z_{s_*}=-\Delta$.
 We will write $a_*=p_\be(s_*)$.
-Note that $a_*$ is a leaf of $\t_\be$.
+Note that $a_*$ is a leaf of ${\cal T}_\be$.

-We say that $t\in(0,1]$ is a left-increase time of $\be$, resp. of $Z$, if there exists $\ve\in(0,t)$ such that $\be_s\geq \be_t$, resp. $Z_s\geq Z_t$, for every $s\in [t-\ve,t]$.
+We say that $t\in(0,1]$ is a left-increase time of $\be$, respectively of $Z$, if there exists $\ve\in(0,t)$ such that $\be_s\geq\be_t$, respectively $Z_s\geq Z_t$, for every $s\in[t-\ve,t]$.
 We similarly define the notion of a right-increase time.
 Note that the equivalence class of $t$ for $\sim_\be$ is a singleton if and only if $t$ is neither a left-increase time nor a right-increase time of $\be$.
-The following result is Lemma 3.2 in \cite{LGP}.
+The following result is Lemma 3.2 in~\cite{LGP}.

-\begin{lemma} With probability one, any point $t\in [0,1]$ which is a right-increase or a left-increase time of $\be$ is neither a right-increase nor a left-increase time of $Z$. \end{lemma}
+\begin{lemma} With probability one, any point $t\in[0,1]$ which is a right-increase or a left-increase time of $\be$ is neither a right-increase nor a left-increase time of $Z$. \end{lemma}

-We set for every $r\geq 0$,
+We set for every $r\geq0$,

-with the usual convention $\inf\varnothing =\infty$.
-Note that $S_r<\infty$ if and only if $r\leq \Delta$.
-If $r\in(0,\Delta]$, then by definition $S_r$ is a left-increase time of $Z$, and Lemma \ref{increase} implies that the equivalence class of $S_r$ for $\sim_\be$ is a singleton, so that $p_\be(S_r)$ is a leaf of $\t_\be$ (the latter property is also true for $r=0$).
+with the usual convention $\inf\varnothing=\infty$.
+Note that $S_r<\infty$ if and only if $r\leq\Delta$.
+If $r\in(0,\Delta]$, then by definition $S_r$ is a left-increase time of $Z$, and Lemma~\ref{increase} implies that the equivalence class of $S_r$ for $\sim_\be$ is a singleton, so that $p_\be(S_r)$ is a leaf of ${\cal T}_\be$ (the latter property is also true for $r=0$).

-The following lemma shows that in some sense, labels do not vary too much between $S_{r}$ and $S_{r+\ve}$ when $\ve$ is small.
+The following lemma shows that, in some sense, labels do not vary too much between $S_{r}$ and $S_{r+\ve}$ when $\ve$ is small.

 \begin{lemma} There exists a constant $\beta_0\in(0,1)$ such that the following holds.
 Let $\mu,A,\kappa$ be three reals with $0<\mu<A$ and $\kappa\in(0,1)$.
 There exists a constant $C_{A,\mu,\kappa}$ such that, for every $r\in[\mu,A]$ and $\ve\in(0,\mu/2)$,